-Is there anything wrong with this statement?
+Is there anything wrong with this sentence?
 Yes, there is…

 If you changed since to for, you’re right!
 Since is used when we talk about a point in time and for is used to talk about a duration or length of time.